focat69/webcam-searcher/README.md

 # webcam-searcher v1.0.0
 Searches through google using **PASSIVE** recon (not illegal) and returns results a list of webcams.
+This program is intended to be used on Windows 10.

 |Information         |Result                                       |
 |:----------------|:---------------------------------------------|